 The published literature shows some heterogeneity in the differences in concentrations of specific immunoglobulin (Ig) G and proportion of infants protected following primary and booster doses of routine vaccines in HIV-infected infants receiving ART compared to HIV-unexposed infants (Table 1).

-Following the primary series of vaccination, HIV-infected infants aged 20 weeks had lower specific antibody concentrations to tetanus, diphtheria, pertussis and hepatitis B surface antigen (HBSAg), HIV-unexposed infants (9).
-However the clinical significance of this is unclear, as high proportions (92-100%) of infants from both groups had levels of antibody to tetanus, diphtheria and HBsAg (9).Against pneumococcal conjugate vaccine (PCV) antibody concentrations were lower in HIV-infected infants after the first and second doses (8), but after the third dose both the antibody concentration and proportion of infants protected were higher in HIV-infected than in unexposed infants (7).
-However, an opsonophagocytic assay showed that antibody against two out of seven PCV serotypes tested in HIV-infected infants had lower killing activity than that from HIVunexposed infants.
-This would suggest that HIV-infected infants may not mount a qualitatively effective antibody response against pneumococcal disease, despite producing a higher concentration of antibody following vaccination than HIV uninfected infants (7).
-In a Zambian cohort in which mothers received short-course intrapartum nevirapine, but infants did not receive ART, HIV-infected infants who received oral polio vaccine (OPV) had lower neutralizing antibody responses at 18 months, and a lower proportion had protective levels .
+Following primary immunisation, HIV-infected infants aged 20 weeks had significantly lower specific antibody concentrations to tetanus, diphtheria, pertussis and hepatitis B surface antigen (HBSAg), than HIV-unexposed infants in a South African study (9).
+However, the clinical significance of this is unclear, as high proportions (92-100%) of infants from both groups had concentrations of antibody to tetanus, diphtheria and HBsAg that are deemed protective (9).

+Pneumococcal conjugate vaccine (PCV) antibody concentrations were lower in HIV-infected infants after the first and second PCV doses (8), but after the third dose the antibody concentration and proportion of infants protected were similar in HIV-infected and HIV-unexposed infants (7).
+However, an opsonophagocytic assay showed that antibody against two out of three PCV serotypes tested in HIV-infected infants receiving ART had 26-50% lower killing activity than that of HIV-unexposed infants.
+This suggests that HIV-infected infants may not mount as effective an antibody response against pneumococcal disease as HIV uninfected infants, despite producing a similar concentration of antibody following vaccination (7).
+A UK study of older children (mean age 12.8 years, range 1-17.4 years) showed that a lower proportion of HIV-infected individuals were protected against three of thirteen PCV serotypes, compared to HIV-unexposed children and adults.
+This was despite an equal or larger proportion of HIV-infected children having previously received the 7-valent or polysaccharide pneumococcal vaccines (25).

+In a Zambian cohort in which mothers received short-course intrapartum nevirapine to prevent mother-to-child transmission during labour and delivery, but infants did not receive ART, HIV-infected infants who received oral polio vaccine (OPV) had 42% lower neutralizing antibody responses at 18 months (p<0.01), and a lower proportion had protective antibody levels than HIV-unexposed infants (64.5% vs 98.4%, p<0.01) (26).

-Following measles vaccin at age 9 months, there was no significant difference in measles specific IgG in HIV-infected infants compared to infants in a study from South Africa, although there was a trend towards a lower measles IgG concentration and a smaller proportion of HIV-infected infants with protective measles IgG levels at 24 months (10).
+Following measles vaccination at age 9 months, there was no significant difference in measles specific IgG levels at 24 months in HIV-infected infants compared to HIV-unexposed infants in a study from South Africa, and no difference in the proportion of infants with protective antibody levels (10).

-HIV-infected newborns are potentially more susceptible to vaccine-preventable disease for a longer period than HIV unexposed infants (8,10).
-As well as having lower responses to the first two doses of vaccine (as seen with PCV and measles), HIV-infected infants had lower pre-vaccination concentrations of antibody to three out of seven PCV serotypes (8), measles, tetanus, pertussis and HBsAg .
-Similarly, before vaccination a lower proportion of HIV-infected infants had protective levels of antibody to PCV (for four serotypes) and measles (9,10).
+HIV-infected newborns are potentially more susceptible to vaccine-preventable diseases for a longer period than HIV-unexposed infants (8,10).
+As well as having lower responses to the first two doses of vaccine (as seen with PCV and measles), compared to HIV-unexposed infants, HIV-infected infants had lower pre-vaccination concentrations of antibody to three of seven PCV serotypes (8), tetanus (GMC 0.086 vs 0.421, p<0.001), HBsAg (GMC 5.81 vs 7.74, p = 0.01) and pertussis (GMC 17.67 vs 40.65, p<0.001) (9,10).
+Similarly, before vaccination a lower proportion of HIV-infected than HIV-unexposed infants had protective levels of antibody to PCV (for four serotypes, mean 30% vs 45% protected, p0.008) and measles (9,10).

 Cellular responses